We’re thrilled to announce that we’ve just launched Hiperwall Version 8.5!

 Digital Transformation is the catchphrase that’s buzzing throughout most managerial discussions at companies about how an organization can improve and outpace its competitors.
 Even though all companies are becoming digitized, certain verticals such as utilities and energy companies have the added challenge of transforming legacy grids and IT infrastructure into modern, streamlined operations while continuing to deliver excellent customer service.

 This article is the second of a two part series on using Hiperwall-enabled video walls in secure rooms or highly sensitive environments.
 The related articles will be linked here as they are released:

-This article is the first of a two part series on using Hiperwall-enabled video walls in secure rooms or highly sensitive environments.
+This article is the first of a two part series on using Hiperwall-enabled control room video wall in secure rooms or highly sensitive environments.
 The following articles will be linked here when they are released:

 5 min read